 2018 – We have now received almost 400 reviews which feature on the AITO website, and we were delighted to win the Bronze Award at the 2017 AITO Tour Operator of the Year awards.
 We are very proud of the feedback that we receive from our wonderful clients.

-As we continue to expand our range of holidays to the best new long-distance walks and most exciting tailor-made travel regions (look out for the launch of tailor-made England & Wales coming soon), you can be sure that our first-hand knowledge and exceptional customer service will remain at the centre of what we do.
+From our office at Dovecot Studios in the heart of Edinburgh’s Old Town, we continue to expand our range of holidays to the best new long-distance walks and the most exciting road trip destinations.
+As this happens, you can be sure that our first-hand knowledge and exceptional customer service will remain at the centre of what we do.

 After all, our reviews speak for themselves.